ramakanthrao/js-angular-hw/README.md

 ```
 npm install -g jasmine
 ```
-### use the below command pattern to execute singlw test suit
+### use the below command pattern to execute single test suit
 ```
 jasmine path/to/test.js